Copper280z/CircuitPython_simple-pid/README.md

 [![License](https://img.shields.io/github/license/m-lundberg/simple-pid.svg)](https://github.com/m-lundberg/simple-pid/blob/master/LICENSE.md)
 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

-Copper280z fork - My intention is to provide a circuitpython compatible fork, along with some other changes.
+Copper280z comments - My intention is to provide a circuitpython compatible fork.
 I make no gurantee that this fork will track the original whatsoever.

+Relevant files are in the circuitpy folder.

+The current changes made are to remove use of the warnings module and to change the time measuring function to time.monotonic_ns() as the extra time resolution may be useful for a microcontroller based implementation of a PID controller.
+Accuracy loss (~500ns) starts to happen around 24 days of runtime, as estimated by executing this in the REPL on an M4 Express Board.
+If this is an issue for your application change it back to time.monotonic.

+>>> x = 2 ** 30 + 1; int(float(x * 1e-9) * 1e9) - x
+-513

 A simple and easy to use PID controller in Python.
 If you want a PID controller without external dependencies that just works, this is for you!
 The PID was designed to be robust with help from [Brett Beauregards guide](http://brettbeauregard.com/blog/2011/04/improving-the-beginners-pid-introduction/).